-Tender beef chuck gets browned first.
+Tender beef chuck gets seared first.
 I know some people complain about that extra step, BUT that extra step brings out so much flavor!
 Brown food is good!

-It sears the meat to keep in the juices, caramelizes on the outside and leaves little bits and pieces that are critical in giving a sauce that extra punch of flavor.
+Searing the meet keeps the juices in while caramelizing the outside.
+Plus, searing leaves little bits and pieces that are critical in giving a sauce that extra punch of flavor.

-Most curries use chicken and seafood, but I was in a beef sort of mood and remembered this beauty.This is sure to feed a crowd, too!
-It’s loaded with Yukon Gold potatoes and a wonderful gravy enriched with garlic, ginger, onions and coconut milk.
+The beef curry is loaded with Yukon Gold potatoes and a wonderful coconut milk gravy, enriched with garlic, ginger, onions and coconut milk.

-As for the curry powder I prefer the Indian for this one and you can spice it up with toppings like sliced red Fresno chiles, chopped cilantro and a squeeze of lime if you like.
+As for the curry powder I prefer an Asian curry powder for this recipe.
+The brand I use is S&B, based out of Japan.
+You can spice the beef curry if you’d like, by adding toppings like sliced red Fresno chiles, chopped cilantro and a squeeze of lime if you like.
+Enjoy!

 - 1 1/2 lbs beef chuck cut into 1 1/2-inch pieces